I worked for many years as a science teacher in Toronto, Ontario, and now am an occasional teacher working on the local school board.

 - Focus their attention on past successes in exams and assignments to boost their confidence.

-- Encourage them to focus on strategies they used which gave them success.
+- Encourage them to focus on strategies they used that gave them success.

 - Have them write out their list of goals to encourage perseverance.